Lynette Murray

 +

 Aligning between organisational purpose and stakeholder perspectives, brand integrity, and responsible operations.
+Integrating shareholder and societal perspectives.

-Natural capital and environmental impacts, climate-related standards
+Natural capital, environmental impacts, and climate-related standards

 +